What is Deal Fatigue?

-The end result of deal fatigue is often different and less beneficial than what the negotiating teams hoped for at the beginning.
-For example, negotiations may be abruptly abandoned because the parties are exhausted.
-In a negotiation where one party feels disadvantaged, the parties become involved in a bitter exchange of words and lose the gains already made in the negotiations.
-If parties in a negotiation experience deal fatigue, deal advisors should intervene to help parties negotiate without losing patience and work towards achieving a win-win outcome.
+The end result of deal fatigue is often different from and less beneficial than what the negotiating teams had hoped for at the beginning.
+Negotiations may even be abruptly abandoned just because the parties are exhausted.
+In a negotiation where one party feels disadvantaged, the parties may become involved in a bitter exchange of words and lose the gains already made in the negotiations.
+If parties in a negotiation experience deal fatigue, deal advisors should intervene to help the parties continue to negotiate without losing patience and work toward achieving a win-win outcome.

 The following are some of the common causes of deal fatigue in business negotiations:

 Sometimes, negotiations may keep moving from one step to another without adopting a clear timeline of when the process will end.
 This usually occurs when there is no consensus on the timeline of the negotiations from the start, and parties are just moving from one step to another without making any definitive progress.

 Prolonged negotiations may be caused by miscommunicated requirements and objectives, frequent proposal alterations, and changing team leaders.
 As a result, negotiations may end prematurely as the parties become exhausted from being involved in an unending process without a clear foundation and direction.

 In negotiations that require technical expertise, the absence of subject matter experts may cause deal fatigue among participants.
 Negotiating parties will perceive that they are handling something that they do not completely understand, and continuing to participate in such discussions will only frustrate them more.

 For example, in negotiations for the acquisition of a healthcare company, the negotiations would require the involvement of experts such as business valuation specialists, healthcare specialists, specialist attorneys, and investment bankers.
 The absence of any of these subject matter experts when they are needed complicates the process and prolongs the negotiations.